WrappedUsername/Web-Dev-Notes/White Papers/FCS NFT/README.md

-# Foam Chunk Smudge NFT
+# Foam Chunk Smudge NFT: White Paper - Work In Progress
 - 500 Abstract Art Pieces

 The digital art program I like to use has a digital "brush" I am fond of,